 Chaos Angel Spanner — Chapter 10: Fashion Meltdown

-They meet Jennifer a few meters away from the hopping and squeeing crowd.
-They look at each other, then in annoyance at the Cool Kids surrounding a young woman.
+They stop a few meters away from the hopping and squeeing crowd.
+They look at each other, then in annoyance at the trendy kids surrounding a young woman.
 They can hear the words “Pretty City” squealed by girls in the crowd.
 Jennifer peers into the crowd to see who the woman is.
 When she recognizes her by the curls of her long dark brown hair, she goes cold.
-“Oh, no.”
+“Oh, great.”

 Shira turns to her and says, “What is it?”

 Jennifer whispers the name into Shira’s ear.
 Shira’s eyes go wide and her mouth twists.
 She rolls her eyes and says, “Oh great.”
 She turns to Karen, puts her finger to her mouth, and nods.
-Karen’s mouth falls open; she turns toward the scene and stands back to watch.
+Karen’s mouth falls open; she turns toward the scene but makes sure to keep her distance.

 Jennifer and Shira march toward the young woman and the crowd surrounding her.
 When they get close enough, Shira yells, “Oh; emm; gee; doubleyou tee eff—”